-The student must defend his M.Th.
-Thesis before the Assessment Committee.
+The student must defend his MTh Thesis before the Assessment Committee.
 The defense session is open to the public, and it respects the following rules:

-- The date for the defense session is set by the Dean. - A secretary of the committee writes down the session report. - The final session report is signed by all members of the Assessment Committee. - The Grading system is as follows:
+- The date for the defense session is set by the Dean. - The Thesis is graded with a pass/fail assessment. - A secretary of the committee writes down the session report. - The final session report is signed by all members of the Assessment Committee.